 After sending a message to Katrina, you will be able to order a new background check for $7.99.
 As part of your tutor selection process, we encourage you to run updated background checks.
 Please also review the safety tips for hiring tutors.

-I was an education major when I began college back in 1986.
+I was an education major when I began college.
 After serving in the U.S. Navy and working with technology while serving, I changed my major to Computer Information Systems.
 I obtained a B.S. in that field and worked as a Data Analyst, Technical Support Specialist, and Web Design Instructor.
-I am currently an Operations Analyst II.
-In 2009, I became a Microsoft Certified Professional or MCP from the Advanced Technology Group in Sandy Springs, GA.
+I am currently an Operations Analyst II for a government agency.
+I am currently in a leadership certification program and have recently completed both basic and advanced management certifications and am a Microsoft Certified Professional.
 I always found myself teaching college peers and friends how to use various software programs and how to create web pages.
 Teaching is my calling.
 Also, I am an advanced user of Microsoft -MS- Office Suite, which includes MS Access, Excel, PowerPoint, Word, and Publisher.

 Also, in June 2008, I was the recipient of the Professional Association of Georgia Educators'-PAGE Award for Outstanding Member for the Bibb County region.
 The award was given, in Atlanta, GA, to members who were politically involved in the educational process for the state of Georgia.
 I attended sessions at the Georgia State Capitol to participate in the listening to and debating of laws that were being implemented that affected teachers, students, and the teaching process for the state of Georgia.
 I also attended other relevant meetings and events that PAGE organized.